-- Make sure that the air filter element is properly seated in the air filter case. - The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - 8.
-Install the air filter case cover by installing the screws. - 9.
-Connect the hose.
+Make sure that the air filter element is properly seated in the air filter case.

+- The engine should never be operated without the air filter element installed, otherwise the piston(s) and/or cylinder(s) may become excessively worn. - Install the air filter case cover by aligning the match marks and installing the bolts.